What’s in This Article

 Santa Cruz and Capitola: Boardwalks, Surf, and Coastal Towns

 A short drive down Highway 1 drops you into Santa Cruz’s salty, sun-bleached energy.
-The iconic Boardwalk shudders with roller coils, arcade lights, and the smell of saltwater taffy.
+The iconic Boardwalk shudders with roller coasters, arcade lights, and the smell of saltwater taffy.
 Wander the boardwalk, walk the pier, then head to Steamer Lane or Cowell Beach to watch surfers carve the swell.

 You move from neon nostalgia to ocean clarity in minutes.
 Kids clutch cotton candy while surfers paddle into clean, powerful sets.
 Stroll to Capitola’s pastel houses and feel the pace unfurl.
 Alleys, galleries, and a small beach are perfect for lingering.